 With all of these things in mind, here’s a look at how healthy food planning works at the ground level.

-However, we don’t need to eat bad food due to lack of available options.
-Our generation has more alternatives than ever when it comes to the food we choose to eat.
-A low carb shopper can easily find whole wheat and whole grain pasta, low carb bread, brown rice, and whole grain and whole wheat flours.
-It’s also simple to switch from refined sugar to brown or turbinado sugar (or Splenda).
+For instance, a low carb shopper can easily find high protein pasta, low carb bread, and whole grain and whole wheat flours.
+It’s also simple to switch from refined white sugar to brown or turbinado sugar (or Splenda).
 These sugars are closer to the sugar cane, and haven’t been bleached.
-We can also decide to use healthier oils such as olive oil, coconut oil, or any other natural oil, in our cooking.
+We can also decide to use healthier oils such as olive oil, or any other natural oil, in our cooking.

 The key to healthy food planning is to first choose foods that are as close to their natural state as possible.
 Fruits and vegetables are just that…and they’re often delicious coming straight from the ground, without the need to drown them in sauces.
 Likewise, lean meats just need to be lightly seasoned and cooked.
 These types of foods are always going to be good for you, because they are whole foods.
 People might dress up these foods with seasonings, spices, or fats, but at their core, they are simple foods and often quite tasty on their own.